A link to reset your password has been sent to your email

 Didn't receive an email?
 Resend

 On this holiday, you will live alongside the locals in small-town Italy with a small and intimate group of around 16 guests.
 This week you will embrace Italian-Festival life, Traditional Italian cooking, and cuisine utilizing locally-sourced products.
 Besides the delicious food and wine, you will also explore some of the most incredible off-the-beaten-path treasures that are unique to Tuscany, Umbria, and Alto Lazio.
 This week of discovery will integrate you into Italian village life, shopping with them, and getting to know them.
 Most of all, it is a week of fun, family, and laughter as Culture Discovery Vacations shares what makes Italy so special in a very personal way.

-Our guests in Soriano stay in their own private village homes, rather than a hotel.
-All of our homes are beautiful places that date back to medieval times or the renaissance.
-Each one of them is unique, and has been completely restored with modern conveniences, while maintaining their original beauty.
-Enjoy private accommodation in a beautiful medieval village home for each night on itinerary.
-Each party has their own private home!
+The guests in Soriano stay in their own private village homes, rather than a hotel.
+The homes are dispersed around the central area of the town, such that while you are on vacation, your neighbors will be the local residence.
+True local living.
+Each of the homes is a beautiful place that dates back to medieval times or the renaissance.
+Each one of them is unique and has been completely restored with modern conveniences while maintaining its original beauty.
+There is absolutely no better way to immerse yourself into the local culture.